Zürs

-Zürs (1717 meters above sea level) is one of the most renowned winter sports resorts in the Alps.
+Zürs (1716 meters above sea level) is one of the most renowned winter sports resorts in the Alps.
 Located in the westernmost Austrian state of Vorarlberg, almost directly on the border to North Tyrol, near the Flexenpass, Zürs is part of the Arlberg region, which also includes Lech, Oberlech, Zug, and Stubenbach.
 This region offers 87 ski-lifts, 200 kilometers of deep snow slopes and 305 km of ski runs.
-It has several (mostly luxurious) hotels and pensions, with a total of over 1,700 beds.
-It is popular for its downhill skiing, but also for its backcountry skiing and its Olympic skiing champions.
+It has several (mostly luxurious) hotels and guest houses, with a total of over 1,700 beds.
+It is popular for its downhill skiing, but also for its backcountry skiing and its Olympic ski championships.
 About four kilometers north of Zürs is Lech am Arlberg, another ski resort which is linked to Zürs not only via road, but also via ski lifts and pistes.

 History

-In the beginning, the mountain farmers without access roads lived under very difficult conditions in this high alpine region; they were often cut off from the outside world.
-With the construction of the road over the Flexenpass, the village was connected to the larger Vorarlberg/Austrian road network in 1897.
-Zürs also became increasingly popular among skiers.
-From 1923 to 1931 several hotels and guest houses were built in Zürs.
-In 1938, the village already had 500 guest beds.
+Until the 20th century, mountain farmers without access roads lived in difficult conditions in this high alpine region.
+They lived very isolated from the outside world.
+With the construction of the road over the Flexenpass in 1897, the village was connected to the larger Vorarlberg/Austrian road network.
+Zürs then became increasingly popular with skiers.
+Several hotels and guesthouses were built between 1923 and 1931.
+By 1938 the village had 500 guest beds.

-In cooperation with Emil Doppelmayr, Sepp Bildstein designed the first ski lift for the region.
+Together with Emil Doppelmayr, Sepp Bildstein designed the first ski lift for the region.
 In 1937, Austria's first T-bar lift was built on the practice slope in Zürs.
-During the Second World War a second lift was built on the Schlegelkopf near Lech.
-The energetic development of the Lech-Zürs ski area with chairlifts began in the 1950s.
-In 1951, the lift operation at Kriegerhorn was put into operation.
-In 1957, the cable car Rüfikopf was finished, creating a skiing connection between Lech and Zürs.
+During World War II, a second lift was built on the Schlegelkopf near Lech.
+In the 1950s, the Lech-Zürs ski area began to develop with chair lifts.
+The Kriegerhorn lift was opened in 1951.
+In 1957 the Rüfikopf cable car was completed, providing a ski link between Lech and Zürs.